r-chitturi/r-chitturi.github.io/proj2/index.md

 | Image 1 | Image 2 | Blended Image |
 | :----: | :----: | :----: |
 | ![](media/out_2.4/apple.jpeg) | ![](media/out_2.4/orange.jpeg) | ![](media/out_2.4/2.4_oraple1.jpg) |

+## Conclusion

+The most important thing I learned was how blended both the images and the mask using the Gaussian and Laplacian stacks helped the final image appear more realistic.
+As I refined my parameters, the output looked more smoothly blended and interesting to the viewer.